subject matter

 About Gijs de Boer

-I currently teach at the MA Critical Inquiry Lab of Design Academy Eindhoven, and am part of Extra Practice, a shared artist space in Rotterdam.
+I currently teach at the MA Critical Inquiry Lab of Design Academy Eindhoven, and co-run Extra Practice, a shared artist space in Rotterdam.

 References